 In the world of flavours, each region’s cooking methods tell a unique story.
 In Honshu, Japanese cuisine leans towards water-based techniques, showcasing the art of raw, simmered, and grilled dishes.

 When it comes to fried indulgences, the mainland’s approach is measured, often enjoying a few pieces of tempura alongside a balanced meal.
 This mindful approach ensures that even with occasional fried delights, the overall harmony of the dining experience remains healthful.

 Venture to the enchanting Yaeyama islands and Okinawa, and you’ll find a departure from the mainland’s norms.
 Frying takes a prominent role here, influenced by the islands’ history as an independent kingdom and the tapestry of Asian influences that shaped their cuisine.

 During the fruit season (May to July) the islands are an oasis of tropical fruit with pineapples, passionfruit, mango, shikuwasa, watermelon, papaya.
 In late summer the colourful dragon fruit appears, which are a feast for the eye.

 Restaurants in the Yaeyama islands

-We tried & tested several restaurants, bakeries, ice cream shops & cafes for lunch & dinner.
-Most of the restaurants and bars concentrate in the center or largest village of the islands.
+Most of the evening restaurants and bars concentrate in the center or largest village of the islands.
 Lunch spots spread around the islands.

-It’s difficult to find 100% vegetarian or vegan restaurants throughout Japan, especially with a language barrier.
+Locating 100% vegetarian or vegan restaurants across Japan can be quite challenging, particularly when faced with a language barrier.
 But fortunately with Japans buddhist influence the Japanese cuisine offers many delicious vegetarian dishes.
-In the Yaeyama islands the amount of vegetarian options is smaller, however I notice new restaurants start up and welcome travellers with vegetarian and vegan possibilities as well.
+While the availability of vegetarian options is more limited in the Yaeyama Islands, there are emerging restaurants that offer both vegetarian and vegan choices.